chaklam-silpasuwanchai/Django-Nuxt-FastAPI-PostgreSQL-Nginx/README.md

 - __PostgreSQL:__ This is the default configured database for this repository.
 Pgadmin is pre-installed in the __docker-compose.yml__

-- __React-Bootstrap:__ Everything is styled with react-bootstrap.
-Please only use the styles given by https://react-bootstrap.github.io.
-For custom css, put them in __index.scss__.
-But try to minimize custom css as much as possible.

 - __Fastapi:__  Refers to the __model__ folder for handling API access to deep learning models or large language models.

 ## Screenshot